 - Few Reviews: Products and sellers on the Amazon Marketplace are partially ranked based on relative customer feedback (i.e., comparing the reviews of sellers within a niche).
-If a top sellers have thousands of reviews, your 100 review product isn’t going to get much attention.
-In order to hold your own, we recommend looking for niches where the top sellers have less than 200.
+If top sellers have thousands of reviews, your 100-review product isn’t going to get much attention.
+To hold your own, we recommend looking for niches where the top sellers have less than 200.

-- Markup-able: Markup-able technically isn’t a word, but it does capture an important trait of a successful Amazon FBA product.
-You need to be able to sell products for more than it cost to buy them.
-In order to make the endeavor worth your effort, we recommend looking for products that can sell for 4X the sourcing cost.
+- Markup-able: Markup-able technically isn’t a word, but it does capture a vital trait of a successful Amazon FBA product.
+You need to be able to sell products for more than it costs to buy them.
+To make the endeavor worthwhile, we recommend looking for products that can sell for more than 4X the sourcing cost.

 - Low Weight: Heavy items are more expensive to transport and store.
-To lower your expenses and increase your profit margins, try to find lightweight objects.
-We recommend starting with products that weigh less than 5lbs.
+Find lightweight objects to lower your expenses and increase your profit margins.
+We recommend starting with products that weigh less than 5 lbs.

 - Small Size: Bigger products also cost more to ship, and since they take up more room on the shelf, you’ll get charged more for storage.
 If you want to keep your costs low, look for smaller items.
 We recommend starting with products that are smaller than 18” X 14” X 8”.

 How To Find Products to Sell on Amazon?

 Find products to sell on Amazon by looking at product opportunities within the Amazon Marketplace.
 Best Seller Lists, Most Gifted, Most Reviewed, and New Release lists are good starting points.

 Gather data from the lists and then compare it across data points to find profitable products to sell.
 Let’s dive a little deeper into product research: